MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 # Running the Cloud Migration Tool

-Organizations that run their workloads on-premises but are looking to move to the cloud can easily migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online by running the **Cloud Migration Setup** assisted setup that runs the cloud migration tool.
+Organizations that run their workloads on-premises but are looking to move to the cloud can easily migrate to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online by running the **Set up Cloud Migration** assisted setup that runs the cloud migration tool.

 The cloud migration tool supports migration from specific versions of specific software.
 For more information, see the following articles: